Yelodress/PowerShell-Audit-Tool/README.md

 ## 🚧 Roadmap:
 - adding the ability to choose the folder's name (maybe in a textbox)
 - adding the ability to choose the output format (maybe in a textbox)
+- checking others disks for Bitlocker's encryption
+- Improve the progress-bar design

 I'm open to all suggestions :)